vinodkraman/vinodkraman.github.io/_pages/about.md

 My research interests are broadly anything in Theoretical Machine Learning.
 Some specific areas of interest include: Learning Theory, Online Learning, Boosting, Bandits, Differential Privacy, and Robustness.
 Right now, I am excited about the intersection of Learning Theory and Differential Privacy.
 In addition, I am also interested in Algorithms, specifically topics like Streaming and Combinatorial Optimization.
 In general, I like to work on theoretical problems that have some concrete practical usage.

 I am grateful to be supported by the [National Science Foundation Graduate Research Fellowship Program (NSF GRFP)](https://www.nsfgrfp.org) from Fall 2022.
 Feel free to shoot me an email if you’d like me to review your GRFP application!
+You can find my application materials [here](https://drive.google.com/drive/folders/1o56kOfXVsy64bpcfqegah3f4R85IvN82?usp=sharing).

 Click [here](http://vinodkraman.github.io/files/Raman_CV.pdf) for my most recent CV.